Exempt Development

 Within fourteen (14) days following the determination of the application Council will send out a Notice of Determination.

-To ensure development applications are processed in a timely manner Council will only deal with the nominated applicant and not the owner(s), this is to avoid unnecessary confusion, conflicting information and delay.
+To ensure development applications are processed in a timely manner Council will only deal with the nominated applicant and not the owner(s).
+This is to avoid unnecessary confusion, conflicting information and delay.
 If as an owner, you have delegated the applicant’s responsibility to a third-party you will need to ensure any communication is made via the nominated applicant.

 NSW Planning Portal Online Concurrence and Referral Service

 The Department of Planning Industry and Environment has developed a new online service to facilitate State Agency consultation on development applications.
-The new service called the “Online Concurrence and Referral Service” will help reduce assessment times and make it easier for applicants to pay the $320 concurrence fee online direct to the State Agency, and track the consultation process.
+The new service called the “Online Concurrence and Referral Service” will help reduce assessment times and make it easier for applicants to pay the $320 concurrence fee online and direct to the State Agency and track the consultation process.

 How to access the Online Concurrence and Referral Service